-Bemis Manufacturing Company’s Sheboygan Falls location is the major North American distribution hub for all of its proprietary products.
-But getting its products to various regional markets required enormous amounts of time and manual labor for determining the best routing options.
-The company’s original scheduling system, built to handle the transportation realities of 15-20 years ago, had provided Bemis with a competitive advantage in years past, but was now falling behind current business needs.
+Bemis Manufacturing Company’s Sheboygan Falls location is the major North American distribution hub for its proprietary products.
+But getting those products to various regional markets required enormous amounts of time and manual labor for determining the best transportation routing options.
+The company’s original transportation scheduling system, built to handle the realities of 15-20 years ago, had provided Bemis with a competitive advantage in years past, but was now falling behind current business needs.

 Bemis Manufacturing chose the feature-rich, flexible 3Gtms 3G-TM transportation management system (TMS).
 “3Gtms knew our operations and we liked the fact that the TMS was oriented toward pool consolidations,” explained Bassuener.
 “It’s the core, principled system that moves us every day.”

 A Tier 1 TMS, 3G-TM increases productivity by improving shipment efficiency and communications; reducing freight cost; increasing shipment visibility; and providing greater financial transparency.
 Using sophisticated optimization algorithms, actual rate cost, along with a comprehensive set of data points such as fuel components, stop-off charges, bridge charges and more, the transportation management software determines and delivers the best plan that can be realistically executed.
 In addition, its intuitive user interface allows Bemis to graphically view the different loads, making it easy to make modifications or handle exceptions.